coosir/fireworq/doc/api.md

 Creates a new routing or override the definition of an existing routing.

 After putting a new routing, it may not be available immediately under [clustering multiple instances][section-backup].
-In such case, a routing put to a host becomes available on another host after at most [`FIREWORQ_CONFIG_REFRESH_INTERVAL`][env-config-refresh-interval].
+In such case, a routing put to a host becomes available on another host after at most [`MIDDLEMAN_CONFIG_REFRESH_INTERVAL`][env-config-refresh-interval].

 ```http
 PUT /routing/test_job1 HTTP/1.1